 COUNTIF Not Blank in Excel

-COUNTIF Not Blank function is used for counting of any defined number/text range of any column without considering any blank cell.
+COUNTIF Not Blank in Excel is used for counting any defined number/text range of any column without considering any blank cell.
 This becomes possible only by using the COUNTIF function, which follows the defined criteria to get the desired output.

-Range = It is the range which we need to select from where we will be getting the count.
+Range = The range we must select from where we will get the count.

-Criteria = Criteria should be any exact word or number which we need to count.
+Criteria = Criteria should be any exact word or number we need to count.

 The return value of COUNTIF in Excel is a positive number.
 The value can be zero or non-zero.